linuxkay/yogurt/README.md

 Need to test and run ddns updater in cron.

 Schedule when to run update and reboot <- this may causes unable to Boot.
+May need to upgrade firmware?

 Need to fix cron for letsencrypt ssl cert update.